shuozhixu/FYRE2024/README.md

 Note: in this project, as the void size is changed, the simulation cell size is changed as well, such that the porosity remains unchanged.

-The largest void diameter consiered in this project is about 100 nm because a void with a diameter exceeding 100 nm cannot be called a nanovoid.
-We will consider nanovoids only here.

 For each interatomic potential, 32 void sizes will be considered.

 ## Interatomic potentials